angulardart/site-angulardart/src/angular/guide/server-communication.md

 <div class="l-main-section"></div>
 # Providing HTTP services  {#http-providers}

-First, configure the application to use server communication facilities.
+First, configure the app to use server communication facilities.

 The Dart `BrowserClient` client communicates with the server using a familiar HTTP request/response protocol.
 The `BrowserClient` client is one of a family of services in the Dart [http][] library.